Amy Coney Barrett: Early life and education

 Amy Vivian Coney was born in 1972 in New Orleans, Louisiana, to Linda (née Vath) and Michael Coney.
 The eldest of seven children, she has five sisters and a brother.
 Her father worked as an attorney for Shell Oil Company, and her mother was a high school French teacher and homemaker.
 Barrett has Irish and French ancestry.
 Her maternal ancestors were from Ballyconnell, County Cavan, Ireland, while there is also Irish lineage among her father's ancestors.
 Her great-great-grandparents emigrated from France to New Orleans.
 Her family is devoutly Catholic, and her father is an ordained deacon at St. Catherine of Siena Parish in Metairie, Louisiana, where she grew up.
 Barrett attended St. Mary's Dominican High School, an all-girls Roman Catholic high school in New Orleans.
 She was student body vice president of the school and graduated in 1990.

 After high school, Barrett attended Rhodes College in Memphis, Tennessee, where she majored in English literature and minored in French.
 She considers herself "somewhat fluent" in French, but with a Louisiana accent.
-Barrett graduated in 1994 with a Bachelor of Arts magna cum laude and was inducted into Omicron Delta Kappa and Phi Beta Kappa.
-In her graduating class, she was named most outstanding English department graduate.
+She graduated in 1994 with a Bachelor of Arts, magna cum laude, and was inducted into Omicron Delta Kappa and Phi Beta Kappa.
+In her graduating class, she was named the most outstanding English department graduate.
 Barrett then attended Notre Dame Law School on a full-tuition scholarship.
-She was an executive editor of the Notre Dame Law Review and graduated in 1997 ranked first in her class with a Juris Doctor summa cum laude.
+She was an executive editor of the Notre Dame Law Review and graduated in 1997 with a Juris Doctor, summa cum laude, ranked first in her class.

 Legal career

 Clerkships and private practice

-Barrett spent two years as a judicial law clerk after law school, first for judge Laurence Silberman of the U.S. Court of Appeals for the District of Columbia Circuit from 1997 to 1998, and then for justice Antonin Scalia of the U.S. Supreme Court from 1998 to 1999.
+Barrett spent two years as a judicial law clerk after law school, first for Judge Laurence Silberman of the U.S. Court of Appeals for the District of Columbia Circuit from 1997 to 1998, and then for Justice Antonin Scalia of the U.S. Supreme Court from 1998 to 1999.

 From 1999 to 2002, Barrett practiced law at Miller Cassidy Larroca & Lewin, a boutique law firm for litigation in Washington, D.C., that merged with the Houston, Texas-based law firm Baker Botts in 2001.
 While at Baker Botts, she worked on Bush v.
 Gore, the lawsuit that grew out of the 2000 United States presidential election, providing research and briefing assistance for the firm's representation of George W. Bush.